 Because the identity of elites is murky and difficult to research, they are notoriously hard to define precisely.
 Some delineation is possible.
-Dahl (1958: 464), for example, writes of that ‘minority of individuals whose preferences regularly prevails in cases of differences on key political issues.’
-For Etzioni-Halevy (1989: 29) the term ‘refers to those who wield power and influence on the basis of their active control of a disproportionate share of society’s resources.’
+Dahl (1958: 464), for example, writes of that ‘minority of individuals whose preferences regularly prevails in cases of differences on key political issues’.
+For Etzioni-Halevy (1989: 29) the term ‘refers to those who wield power and influence on the basis of their active control of a disproportionate share of society’s resources’.
 In relation to societies outside the West, scholars have developed theories and typologies of elite power that are distinct from the homogenisation we see in most TJ literature.
 The ‘elite’ is a composite notion that refers less to a full characterisation of real people than to a specific agency at national and sub-national levels defined by competence (ability) and/or because they enjoy a superior status, be it political, social or economic (Madsen and Christensen, 2016).
 Some individuals enjoy sufficiently loyal constituencies (tribes, unions, political parties, other corporatist institutions) to legitimate relationships of supremacy and subordination and so can speak for the bulk of their followers (Bhuta, 2010: 806).
 Others control sufficient resources or wealth to dominate whatever regulatory process exists to ensure the guiding principles of the economy serve them well.
 The concept mixes state elites and non-state elites, formal and informal, political and economic, rural and urban.
-In Weberian terms, they might evince or mix charismatic, traditional and rational authorities.
+In Weberian terms, they might evince or mix charismatic, traditional and rational authorities (Weber, 1947).
 They may exercise power through elaborate systems of political beliefs, or do so entirely privately.
 Relationships can be cemented through alliances, business dealings, religious or tribal affiliation, or even marriage.
-They are united not by common positions (as section 5 argues, elites are often divided by interest or geography) but by the disproportionate power and influence they wield.
-Hossain and Moore (2002: 1) speak of ‘the most powerful 3-5 per cent of people within any political system’, those who ‘define what issues are to be taken up as political and policy problems and which are to be ignored or sidelined; how these issues are to be tackled; and what count as legitimate and feasible policy options.’
-Land-grabbing in Afghanistan, for example, is dominated by an unusually precise figure of ‘15,831 people as ‘relatives of high status government officials, members of parliament and other powerful and individual people’ (Saeed and Parmentier, 2017: 25).
+They are united not by common positions (as the fifth section, below, argues, elites are often divided by interest or geography) but by the disproportionate power and influence they wield.
+Hossain and Moore (2002: 1) speak of ‘the most powerful 3-5 per cent of people within any political system’, those who ‘define what issues are to be taken up as political and policy problems and which are to be ignored or sidelined; how these issues are to be tackled; and what count as legitimate and feasible policy options’.
+Land-grabbing in Afghanistan, for example, is dominated by an unusually precise figure of ‘15,831 people as “relatives of high status government officials, members of parliament and other powerful and individual people”’ (Saeed and Parmentier, 2017: 25, citing Daily 8AM newspaper).

 TJ as a discipline used to have an acute understanding of how the attitudes and interests of elites fundamentally conditioned opportunities for justice.
-All initial debates around impunity revolved around the ‘enormous causal power’ of elite bargaining in authoritarian transitions in Latin America and Eastern Europe (Arthur, 2009: 346), and this remains the case with post-conflict transitions (Aroussi and Vandeginste, 2013).
+All initial debates around impunity revolved around the ‘enormous causal power’ of elite bargaining in authoritarian transitions in Latin America and Eastern Europe (Arthur, 2009: 346).
+This remains the case with post-conflict transitions (Aroussi and Vandeginste, 2013).
 Subsequent treatments of elites in the context of post-conflict accountability were similarly sophisticated, most notably Subotic’s argument that the traditional accountability goals of transitional justice are contested between three types of elite, namely true believers, instrumentalists and resisters (2013: 127).
-Scholars are conscious of how elites can undermine traditional TJ notwithstanding the discursive hegemony of TJ and its normalisation as peace processes become internationalised:
+Scholars are conscious of how elites can undermine traditional TJ, notwithstanding the discursive hegemony of TJ and its normalisation as peace processes become internationalised:

 Research on the politics of transitional justice suggests that domestic elites may be swayed to engage in transitional justice when faced with strong international pressure or domestic demand, but often they will try to circumscribe or reshape these policies so that they better serve their interests or in order to contain their potential negative political impact (Arnould, 2016: 324).